ethereum/sourcify/README.md

 ## Questions?

-🔍 Check out docs [F.A.Q.](https://docs.sourcify.dev/docs/faq/) and use search in docs.
+🔍 Check out the docs [F.A.Q.](https://docs.sourcify.dev/docs/faq/) and use search in docs.

 💬 Chat with us on [Matrix chat](https://matrix.to/#/#ethereum_source-verify:gitter.im) or [Discord](https://discord.gg/6aqd9cfZ9s)